 - a passing score on the U-Adept test.

 Applications are accepted on a rolling basis.
 Review begins in January/February for fall enrollment.

 The program is primarily for the student who will pursue a research career, including the student who intends to enter a doctoral program in the biological sciences.

 Course work in addition to the master’s research and seminars (must be approved by the student’s advisory committee) – 24 credits.

 Research and thesis – minimum of 12 credits.

-Participation in seminars – a maximum of four credits.
+Participation in seminars – minimum of four credits.

 The requirements are the same as the research option except that no thesis and research is undertaken, but a total of 40 credits of approved coursework (including a maximum of four credits for seminar participation) is required.

 For additional details concerning admission standards, degree requirements and selection of options, refer to the Department of Biology Graduate Student Guide.